 Showing fault is important if you’re injured.
 You cannot recover medical expenses, lost wages or money for pain and suffering and permanent injuries if you are found solely at-fault for an accident.
 A great Southern Nevada truck accident attorney will help to show what fault the truck driver had and why.

 Have you been left injured as the result of a semi truck hitting your vehicle?
-If so, you need the help of an experienced Las Vegas personal injury attorney.
+If so, you need the help of an experienced truck accident attorney in Las Vegas.
 Ed Bernstein and Associates can help you with your truck accident case and help you recover the compensation you deserve.
 Contact us today to schedule a free consultation.